 Confidentiality is the touchstone of legal advice and litigation privilege.
 Documents which are not confidential will not be privileged.
-Confidentiality may therefore be regarded as a necessary condition for privilege to exist.
+Confidentiality may therefore be regarded as a necessary (but not sufficient) condition for privilege to exist.

-Communications between lawyers and their clients will ordinarily be confidential, particularly given that a lawyer owes a duty of confidence to his client.
+Communications between lawyers and their clients will ordinarily be confidential, particularly given that a lawyer owes a duty of confidence to their client.